 Product Description

-Everest S Safe NET (EVS-S-NET-E) is a Functional Safety certified mid-power, highly integrated, low profile, digital servo drive intended to be plugged or soldered to an application-specific daughter board.
-The drive includes advanced Functional Safety features, like FSoE (Safety over EtherCAT) communication, Safe Stop Safe Torque Off and Safe Input as well as best-in-class energy efficiency thanks to its state-of-the-art power stage.
-The product is based on EtherCAT communication and can be easily configured with the Novanta Drives's free software MotionLab 3.
+Everest S Safe NET (EVS-S-NET-E) is a Functional Safety certified high-power, highly integrated, low profile, digital servo drive intended to be plugged or soldered to an application-specific daughter board.
+The drive includes advanced Functional Safety features, such as FSoE (Safety over EtherCAT) communication, Safe Stop Safe Torque Off and Safe Input.
+It offers best-in-class energy efficiency thanks to its state-of-the-art power stage.
+The product is based on EtherCAT communication and can be easily configured with the Novanta Drives' free software MotionLab 3.

 Main features: